akhil-varsh/SyntaxSage/README.md

 ## Contributing

 Contributions to Syntax Sage are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments